gruntjs/grunt-contrib-jasmine/docs/jasmine-options.md

 ## options.version
 Type: `String`
-Default: `'2.2.0'`
+Default: `'latest'`

-This is the jasmine-version which will be used. currently available versions are:
+This is the version of Jasmine which will be used.
+Available versions are [published to npm](https://www.npmjs.com/package/jasmine-core?activeTab=versions).

-* 2.2.0
-* 2.0.1
-* 2.0.0

-*Due to changes in Jasmine, pre-2.0 versions have been dropped and tracking will resume at 2.0.0*

 ## options.tempDir
 Type: `String`